Baptism & the Reception of Converts

-You may not realize this, but one of the most obvious manifestations of ecumenism in the Orthodox Church today is the controversy over how heterodox converts to Orthodoxy should be received into the Church (i.e., by Baptism or Chrismation).
-This controversy derives from the so-called "Baptismal ecclesiology" of the Ecumenical Movement, which contradicts traditional Orthodox teaching.
+One of the most obvious manifestations of ecumenism in the Orthodox Church today is the controversy over how heterodox converts to Orthodoxy should be received into the Church.
+At the heart of this controversy is the so-called "Baptismal ecclesiology" of the Ecumenical Movement, which contradicts traditional Orthodox teaching.
+The following books and articles will help educate you on these issues.

-For further reading on this important issue there is none better than The Unity of the Church, by the Holy New-Martyr Archbishop Hilarion (Montreal: Monastery Press, 1975).
+The Unity of the Church and the World Conference of Christian Communities, by Saint Hilarion (Troitsky).
 Though written in the early part of this century, it anticipates the connection between ecumenism and the recognition of heterodox mysteries per se (i.e., outside of the Church).
 In this way it is surprisingly up-to-date.
 At only 72 pages it is easy to read and a very important work.
-I also highly recommend I Confess One Baptism, by Fr.
-George Metallinos and The Non-Orthodox, by Patrick Barnes.

 Strictness and Economy, by Protopresbyter Gregory Grabbe.
 Also contains the 1971 Resolution of the ROCA Synod of Bishops on the Reception of Converts.